 Here’s what we like:

-They’re a rare breed which gives them automatic cool points.
-This North African dog is a breed of dog that not a lot of other folks are going to have.
-In fact, when you’re taking him for a walk, people will likely stop and ask you about his breed, likely thinking he’s an Arabian Greyhound.
+They’re a rare breed which gives them automatic excellent points.
+This North African dog is one that not many other folks will have.
+When you’re taking him for a walk, people will likely stop and ask you about his breed, probably thinking he’s an Arabian Greyhound.
+And when you say, “Nope, he’s a Sloughi, ” many people will hear that breed name for the first time.
+Pretty cool.

 Second…

-Natural hunting ability and instinct, we should warn you that when it comes to trainability, they’re only about average because these guys tend to have a mind of their own.
+This dog also has excellent hunting skills.
+So, if you adopt one of these guys, it’s not like you’ll own a “lapdog” that will want to sit on the couch all day.
+And because of this natural hunting ability and instinct, we should warn you that when it comes to trainability, they’re only about average because these guys tend to have a mind of their own.
 And… in situations where they might see a small furry little critter off in the distance, forget about it!
-They are most likely going to go chasing, that is of course if you don’t have him or her on a leach!
+They will most likely go chasing, that is, if you don’t have them on a leach!

 This is why…